 Thinking functionally – regulation coping

 Children who are dysregulated and hyper-aroused cope by ‘getting’ access to sensorially soothing stimuli or objects or people who help them calm down.
-These kids may also ‘get away from’ distressing sensory stimuli within the class (e.g. noise, sound, yelling voices) from people who maybe making them feel angry or anxious e.g., peers or adults or they may be trying to get away from school work that makes them feel anxious or bad about themselves because it is too hard.
+These children may also ‘get away from’ distressing sensory stimuli within the class (e.g., noise, sound, yelling voices) from people who maybe making them feel angry or anxious e.g., peers or adults or they may be trying to get away from school work that makes them feel anxious or bad about themselves because it is too hard.